-In the guide below, we explain what biomass, biofuel, and bioenergy are.
+Below, we explain what biomass, biofuel, bioenergy, and biogas are.

 We provide definitions, and discuss how they’re made, what they’re used for, the different types (with examples), plus other relevant information.